ansible/ansible-documentation/docs/docsite/rst/dev_guide/style_guide/preferred_terms.rst

    `ansible-pylibssh`
       Use on all occurrences.

-   Ansible roles
+   Ansible role
       Use on first occurrence.
-Subsequent occurrences can be roles.
+Subsequent occurrences can be role.

    Ansible rule
       Use on first occurrence.
 Subsequent occurrences can be rule.